SahibDK/FileSize-Visualizer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a proprietary license.
+All rights reserved by QualityGate ApS.
+See the LICENSE file for details.